jaimegag/tbs-getting-started/README.md

 ## Using the demos

 Once you've run the templating script your repo will be approriately configured for use.
 Test out the install and demo scripts then get started.

+## End2End demo

+Use the `e2e-main.sh` script to follow demo steps leveraging the `tkg-lab-e2e-adaptation` setup of lab(s).
+This leverages TKG for k8s, Harbor for container registry, Concourse for the CICD pipelines, and spring-petclinic for the app.